flexera-public/policy_templates/operational/aws/instance_scheduled_events/README.md

 ## Input Parameters

 - *Allowed Regions* - A list of allowed regions for an AWS account.
-Click [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions) to check regions in AWS.
+Click [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) to check regions in AWS and enter the region code.
 If this field is left empty, then the policy will throw an error.
 - *Email addresses to notify* - Email addresses of the recipients you wish to notify when new incidents are created
 - *Tags to ignore* - List of tags that will exclude resources from being evaluated by this policy.
 Multiple tags are evaluated as an 'OR' condition.
 Tag keys or key/value pairs can be listed.
 Example: 'test,env=dev'